RaymondLoranger/persist_config/README.md

 file and want to ensure you can still read that file even when your app is a dependency.

-However you must include the configuration files persist in the package definition of `mix.exs` (here "config/persist_me.exs").
+However you must include the configuration files to be persisted in the package definition of the `mix.exs` file as shown below.

 ```elixir
 def project do